- Who can be a mentor?

-- I am able to meet with my mentee 2 times per month
+- I am able to meet with my Scholar 2 times per month

-- I am able to connect via phone, text, email, or social media with my mentee once a week
+- I am able to connect via phone, text, email, or social media with my Scholar once a week

 - I have a valid driver's license and valid auto insurance

 - I have reliable transportation with no citations for driving under the influence of alcohol or drugs, reckless driving, or license suspension for at least 3 years.
-(If an applicant has a significant history of driving record offenses, it will be at the discretion of the Chief Program Officer if the applicant is accepted.)
+(If an applicant has a significant history of driving of driving record offenses, it will be at the discretion of the programming staff if the applicant is accepted.)